rakotomandimby/code-ai-agent/README.md

 The Gemini agent also employs a repository pattern for managing conversation history and settings, ensuring that user interactions are preserved across sessions.
 The agent's HTTP client is specifically configured to communicate with the Gemini API, providing a seamless experience for users looking to leverage the capabilities of this advanced AI model.

+# Anthropic Agent

+The Anthropic agent, located in the [./anthropic-agent/](./code-ai-agent/anthropic-agent/) directory, is designed to interface with Anthropic's Claude model.
+It shares a similar architecture with the other agents, utilizing an Express server to manage HTTP requests and responses.
+The agent is structured around a repository pattern that handles the storage and retrieval of conversation data, ensuring that interactions are contextually relevant.
+The implementation includes a specialized HTTP client that abstracts the

 # Installation